vieiraa360/front-end/README.md

 ### How does it work

-This site uses AngularJS.
-The site is styled with Bootstrap.
+This site uses AngularJS and is styled with Bootstrap.

 ## Features

-### Some features include, browsing for information and email to contact Elsa and book the sessions.
+### Some features include, browsing for information and email to contact Elsa and book therapy sessions.

 ## Tech Used